cloudfoundry/community/toc/working-groups/paketo.md

 - Provides end users with stable, reliable and performant buildpacks in which to host their application.
 - Provides end users with buildpacks that are compatable with multiple platforms.
-- Collaborate with App Runtime Interfaces WG to enable Paketo buildpacks to have first class support in Cloud Foundry.
+- Provides documentation to enable platforms to adopt Paketo buildpacks and maintain compatability with Paketo buildpacks.

 ## Scope